seidlr/blog/_posts/2020-04-25-pitch-control.md

 ```
 pip install git+https://github.com/seidlr/LaurieOnTracking.git
 ```
-And you are directly able to use the implementation anywhere in your projects.
+And you are able to use the implementation anywhere in your projects.
 I.e. you can read in the metrica data of sample match 2 in a dataframe with this code snippet.
 ```
 import friendsoftracking.metrica.IO as mio
 game_id = 2 # let's look at sample match 2